machinewrapped/gpt-subtrans/readme.md

 # GPT-Subtrans
-GPT-Subtrans is an open source subtitle translator built with OpenAI's GPT.
-It can translate subtitles between any language pairs supported by the GPT language model.
+GPT-Subtrans is an open source subtitle translator that uses OpenAI's LLMs as a translation service.
+It can translate subtitles between any language pairs supported by the language model.
 You will need an OpenAI API key from https://platform.openai.com/account/api-keys to use the translator.
 If you are on the free trial the speed will be severely restricted.

 Note: GPT-Subtrans requires an active internet connection to access the OpenAI API.
 Subtitles are sent to OpenAI's servers for translation, so their privacy policy applies: https://openai.com/policies/privacy-policy.

 ## New
 I have been unable to get PyInstaller to build universal binaries on MacOS for several recent versions, so I can only provide releases for Apple Silicon.
-The latest version should still work on Intel Macs if you install from source.
+The latest code should still run on Intel Macs if you install from source.

 ## Installation
 For most users the packaged release is the easiest way to use the program.
 Simply unzip to a folder and run `gui-subtrans.exe`.
-You will be prompted for some basic settings on first-run.
+You will be prompted for some basic settings on first run.

-### Source code installation
+### Installing from source
-For other platforms, or if you want to modify the program, you will need to have Python 3.x and pip installed on your system, then follow these steps.
+For other platforms, or if you want to modify the program, you will need to have Python 3.10+ and pip installed on your system, then follow these steps.

 1. Clone the GPT-Subtrans repository onto your local machine using the following command:
 ```
     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

-**The easiest setup method for most users is to run `install.bat` or `install.sh` and enter your OpenAI API key when prompted.
+**The easiest setup method for most users is to run `install.bat` or `install.sh`/`install-mac.sh` at this point and enter your API key when prompted.
 You can then skip the remaining steps.**

 2. Create a new file named .env in the root directory of the project.
 Add your OpenAI API key to the .env file like this:
 ```